bwsw/sj-platform/contrib/examples/pingstation/README.md

 ### Customization

-If you want to change an aggregation interval:
+If you want to change an aggregation interval you can follow these steps:

 1. Create two additional streams like 'echo-response-1m' and 'es-echo-response-1m'
 (e.g. ['echo-response-3m'](api-json/streams/echo-response-3m.json) and
 ['es-echo-response-3m'](api-json/streams/es-echo-response-3m.json))
 2. Create an instance of process module only changing the 'checkpoint-interval' at the corresponding time (in milliseconds)

-After that you can launch this instance as described above in the second point of launching section (don't forget to change the instance name: 'pingstation-process' -> <new instance name> in the request line
+After that, you can launch this instance as described above in the second point of launching section (don't forget to change the instance name: 'pingstation-process' in the request line
 ```bash
 $ curl --request GET "http://host:port/v1/modules/regular-streaming/pingstation-process/0.1/instance/<new instance name>/start"
 ```